MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/DEMO_Lab2_Ex1_DLP_policies.md

 Tenants must not be converted to a paid subscription.
 Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.

-# Lab 2 - Exercise 1 - Manage DLP Policies
+# Demo Lab 3 - Manage DLP Policies

 You are Joni Sherman, the newly hired Compliance Administrator for Contoso Ltd. tasked to configure the company's Microsoft 365 tenant for data loss prevention.
 Contoso Ltd. is a company that offers driving instruction in the United States, and you need to make sure that sensitive customer information does not leave the organization.